 The terms and conditions of the transactions with Key Management Personnel and their related entities were no more favorable than those available, or which might reasonably be expected to be available, on similar transactions to non Key Management Personnel related entities.

 35 CAPITAL COMMITMENTS

-There were no material capital expenditure approved by the Board of Directors as at 31st March 2021 other than following;
+There were no material capital expenditure approved by the Board of Directors as at 31st March 2023.